 - a.
 The primary means to get help with a problem, other than office hours, will be the Canvas discussion boards.
-I will check the board daily to answer inquiries.
-Other students should feel free to post responses to these questions within the guidelines discussed in the collaboration and course etiquette sections. - b.
+I will check the board daily, to answer inquiries.
+Other students should feel free to post responses to these questions as well within the guidelines discussed in the sections on collaboration and course etiquette. - b.
 Questions about grades or personal issues may be emailed to me at wpavan@ufl.edu or within Canvas.
-You are welcome to talk with me during office hours or schedule an appointment.
+You are welcome to talk with me during office hours or set up an appointment.

 Expectations: if you have an issue or need help, do not wait to ask about it!
 Problems are generally easier to solve sooner rather than later.
-You are expected to contribute to the ongoing constructive feedback that is essential to the learning process.
+You are expected to contribute to the ongoing constructive feedback that is an essential part of the learning process.